LaurenceHowe/MZTwins-vQTL/README.md

 <br>
 <br>
-Note that these scripts are not fully automated so will require some tweaking, mostly to file paths!
+Note that these scripts are not fully automated so will require some tweaking, mostly to file paths and column numbers!
 <br>
 Email Laurence.Howe@bristol.ac.uk / E.Assary@qmul.ac.uk if you have any queries.